 DJ Short has a thoughtful, caring approach to gardening, and offers advice on how to maximize flavor and quality with minimal environmental impact, rather than focusing primarily on potency and yield as many grow guides do.

 Learning is a two steps forward, one step back process.
 You will inevitably experience setbacks and trial & error will be a slow but very thorough process in which you morph from growing novice into grow master.
+There is a whole deep universe of different growing methods, tips, tricks, secrets, even plant training techniques, all designed to produce a different type of bud.

 The above resources can help expedite this journey as learning from someone who has already made all the mistakes is a proven great way to learn just about anything.